The 20th Century

 The Slovenes from the Raba Region participated as Hungarian soldiers in the

-early 1919 the Slovene Raba Region was even under Jurišič’s power
+Slovene Raba Region was even under Jurišič’s power for one

-for one week.
+week.
 Also the White Guardsmen usurped this area for a couple of days.
-From
+From March

 Soviet Republic